takephone/BAZZ-Bridge-SDK/README.md

 ## Configuring operation

+Here are some functions you can use to display screens for misc. settings of BAZZ Bridge operation:

 ### Treating incoming message

 BAZZ bridge on the **Phone** side can intercept incoming messages from various sources, such as SMS/TEXT, Whatsapp, calls, etc. and sends them over the communication channels to the **Car** side.
 The app on the **Car** side can them play them and allow the user to select a reply option.
 That selection is sent back to the **Phone** side for taking action (see the next section).